Written by Pieter Jan on Oct 21, 2019 — 2 min read

 Milazzo itself is a nice city, but the view is forever marred by the oil refinery on the other side of the bay.
 I sometimes fantasize about a post-oil world, where humanity has left this destructive energy source behind.
 Where all the oil in the world is used only as a stepping stone to a fully renewable economy, not to produce and move worthless plastic junk nobody needs.
 The engineer in me knows it will be very hard to kick this cheap power addiction, but the flower-power hippie still dreams.

 Coming down from the hill — and my soapbox — we found a big supermarket.
-Everything conveniently packaged in plastic.
+Everything conveniently packaged in oil-based plastic.
 We were a bit overwhelmed by the assortment, after weeks of small local grocery stores.
 Barbara shed a single tear of happiness.

 We left in the afternoon in 10 knots of wind.
 I was hoping this would keep up after we rounded Cape Milazzo, but I should’ve known better by now.
 Behind every cape is a dead calm or a gale.
 This time it was a dead calm.